opensearch-project/documentation-website/_opensearch/query-dsl/index.md

 ### Performing simple searches with HTTP request parameters

-The following request performs a simple search to search for a `speaker` field that has a value of `queen`.
+The following request performs a simple search to search for a `speaker` field that has a value of `queen`:

 #### Sample request